 In recent years, our country has focused on improving the audit reform, and promoting the continuous growth and development of engagement partners has become a direct obligation of the state.
 The amendment to the Law stipulates that an engagement partner is not entitled to be an engagement partner in more than one audit firm or to provide audit services individually while being an engagement partner in an audit firm.

 The amendment also requires audit firms to ensure that their accounting and financial reporting is at least in accordance with the International Financial Reporting Standard for Small and Medium Enterprises (IFRS for SMEs).
 Under the current version of the Law, the standards to which audit firms' reporting had to comply depended on which entity category criteria the audit firm met.
-The
+The amendment also stipulated that the exception provided for in Article 9(3) of the Law, regarding the non-publication of the reports of the fourth category enterprises by SARAS, should not be applied to audit firms that are the fourth category enterprises, and that their reports should be published in the manner prescribed by Law within one month of their submission.

 One of the major challenges is the non-delivery of correspondence/documents sent by SARAS on the part of entities and auditors.
 Many years of practice have shown that one of the most important challenges is the issue of non-delivery of documents/information sent by SARAS on the part of enterprises and auditors/audit firms.
 The new version of the Law regulates this challenge and provides for a more effective way of delivering documents - electronically, by publishing them on the SARAS website (in the case of an entity - on the reporting website), which will make the issue of enforcing the requirements established by the legislation even more effective.